AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ## How do you personalize the buying experience

-Personalizing the buying experience for your shoppers hinges upon the ability to aggregate visitor data.
+Personalizing the shopping experience for your customers hinges upon the ability to aggregate visitor data then act on that data to create a unique and personal experience for each customer.
 Knowing what products your customers are viewing and ultimately purchasing, can help you target their interest and personalize their experience.
-This data is only useful if it can be collected, analyzed, and shared between Commerce features.

-In this article, you learn which features in Commerce can share the data so you can personalize your customer's shopping experience.
+In this article, you learn what is refered to as the experience layer in Commerce. which features in Commerce can share the data so you can personalize your customer's shopping experience.

+### Data layer

+The Adobe Commerce contains a wealth of data.
+What kinds of data.
+This data comprises the data layer.
+What good is that data if you can't use it/share it to enhance the commerce storefront?
+Personalizing starts with a solid data foundation.
+When we talk about data, this is what we're talking about:

+Customer profile data
+Behavioral and click stream data
+Back office data (order status, history, inventory) Product catalog data (products, pricing)
+3rd party system (loyalty, social, reviews)

+### Experience layer

+Sitting on top of the data layer in Commerce is the experience layer.
+This layer is composed of the features in Commerce that can act on that data and is divided into four main pillars:  product discovery, site content, offers and campaigns, and measurement.
+The following sections go into each of these pillars in more detail and provide the available Commerce features you can use to turn that data into that allow you to create actionable insights using the information from the data layer.

+### Product discovery

+Features to use

+### Site content

+Features to use

+### Offers and campaigns

+Features to use

+### Measurement

+Features to use

 ### Basic data sharing features